Updated 18 June 2022

 This set was previously sold in the Electron Dice Etsy store under the name Clear DND polyhedral dice set with iridescent glitter and a similar looking set with the name Galactic fusion style.
 I have not seen these in person, so I can’t judge on how close they come to actual Chessex Confetti dice.

-Electron Dice currently doesn’t have any dice for sale in his Etsy store, and last I knew, he had a long list of commissions to fill.
+Electron Dice hasn’t been active in the dice community for quite some time, and sales of his dice sets have been few and far between in the last year or two.
+Back in 2020/21, he had a long list of commissions to fill.
 I’m not certain if he currently has commissions open, you can contact him via Facebook or Etsy to ask.

 If you’re interested in a commission from Electron Dice, I would recommend to ask for pricing early on, as some of his more popular sets have been auctioned for several hundred dollars and he may have adjusted his commission prices accordingly.